KevLuo/Breast-Cancer-Detection/README.md

 KEYWORDS:  Machine Learning, Logistic Regression, Built-from-scratch, R

-WHY:  Doctors make mistakes.
-Computers can help resolve that.
+WHY:  Doctors aren't perfect.
+Computers can have their back.

 WHAT:  This program is ~97% accurate at predicting whether or not a given tumor is cancerous.
 Its input is a set of features extracted from an image and its output is a classification as either malignant (cancerous) or benign.